 How to choose the best kettle

 When you're looking to buy a new kettle, whether it's a replacement or a second kettle, there are a few elements to consider to make sure you get the best kettle for you.
 They are:

 Practically every appliance in the home is now available in a smart version for those who love their tech.
-Even kettle manufacturers have got in on the act, with models that can be operated via an app on your smartphone or tablet, as well as being voice controlled for hands-free switch on.
-So now you can turn the kettle on without leaving the sofa, or on your way home from work when you fancy a brew.
+Even kettle manufacturers have got in on the act, with models that can be operated via an app on your smartphone or tablet.
+Some are even voice controlled for a hands-free switch on.
+So now you can turn the kettle on without leaving the sofa, or get it boiling your way home from work when you fancy a brew.
 Of course you’ll still have to get up to actually make it yourself, but who knows what the future holds!

 Investing in a new kettle (and maybe a matching toaster, too) is a great way of sprucing up kitchen worktops.
-These designs come in everything from rose gold to jewel-like patterns, so you’re not only getting the very latest technology but you’re also gaining the hottest new looks.
+These designs come in everything from rose gold to jewel-like patterns, so you’re not only getting the very latest technology but you’re also gaining a stylish appliance.

 Many of the best kettles can be paired with toasters for a coordinated kitchen counter, so take a look at matching sets when you find the model you want.

 As well as being functional, your appliance should match your personal style preferences.
 A stainless steel kettle might be more expensive than a plastic version, but it will last longer and look better.

 No one likes crunchy bits at the bottom of their teacup, so consider how simple it is to descale your kettle.